Geometric flow regularization in latent spaces for smooth dynamics with the efficient variations of curvature: A vanishing Ricci off-diagonal: geometric meaning versus computational gains

 \textit{Proof.} Let $i \neq k$.
 We will use Einstein notation only if an index is repeated in lower and upper positions exactly once each.
 We begin by noting Hamilton's result of the time evolution of the Ricci tensor under Ricci flow \cite{hamilton1982three}

 Suppose necessarily that $g_{ij} = \text{Ric}_{ij} = 0$ as well as their spatial derivatives at $t=0$, i.e. the Ricci tensor is identically $0$ along the off-diagonal.
-We will show, even if this is true, $\Delta \text{Ric}_{ik}$ is not necessarily $0$, nor is $\partial_t \text{Ric}_{ik}$.
+We will show $\Delta \text{Ric}_{ik}$ is not necessarily $0$ due to contractions over diagonal terms, nor is $\partial_t \text{Ric}_{ik}$.
 First, we compute $\Delta \text{Ric}_{ik}$.
 First, note if the metric is diagonal, so is its inverse.
-Observe using the covariant derivative formula (see equation \ref{eqn:cov_deriv_formula})
+Observe using the covariant derivative formulas (see \ref{eqn:cov_deriv_formula_2}, \ref{eqn:cov_deriv_formula_3})